herrera-ignacio/oopnotes/README.md

 * Should be repeatable and offer the same results if there has not been a code change.
 * Should be fast, after all, one key point of test-first is rapid feedback and quick iteration.
 * Should be isolated.
 A test should fail only because the feature/component it is testing has a defect.
+# ITIL - Information Technology Infrastructure Library
+Framework designed to standarize the selection, planning, delivery and maintenance of IT services within a business.
+The goal is to improve efficiency and achieve predictable service delivery.

+ITIL guidelines and best practices align IT department actions and expenses to business needs and changes them as the business grows or shifts direction.

+ITIL started in the 1980s, when data centers descentralized and adopted more geographically diverse architectures.
+This practice caused process and deployment discrepancies and brough inconsistent or suboptimal IT service perfomance into organizations.

+ ### Process framework

+Five core publications, which are periodically reviewed and updated as technologies changes.
+Each book collects best practices for each IT service managmente (ITSM) lifecycle.

+1. __Service Strategy__: Describes business goals and custome requirements and how to align objetives of both entities.

+2. __Service Design__: Outlines practices for the production of IT policies, architectures and documentation.

+3. __Service Transition__: Advises on change managmente and release practices, guides admins through environmental interruptions and changes.

+4. __Service Operation__: Offers ways to manage IT services on daily, monthly and yearly basis.

+5. __Continual Service Improvement__: Covers how to introduce improvements and policy updates within the ITIL process framework.

+ ### Guidelines

+* 1989 - v1
+* 2001 - v2: more uniform and usable structure
+* 2007 - v3: feedback loop for improvement, continual service improvement
+* 2011 - v3+: expands upon and clarifies processes in ITIL v3
+* 2019 - v4: practical guidance, connection with new approaches such as DevOps

+ ### Certifications

+* Foundation
+* Practitioner
+* Intermediate
+* Expert
+* Master

+ ### Benefits

+* Better goal alignment between IT departments and the business
+* Improved service timelines and customer satisfaction
+* Reduced operational costs due to better resource utilization
+* Increased visibility of IT costs and assets
+* Streamlined service disruption response and management
+* More flexible service environment that can easily adapt to change

+ITIL also provides good foundation for organizations that don't have any sort of services framework or best practices and enables admins to pursue job specializations.

+Admins must be cautions about how management interprets and implements ITIL, however.
+It is an industry standard, but that doesn't mean it will solve internal personnel or compliance issues.
+Its implementation guides can make process development easier, but they don't necessarily account for more innovate processes or tecnhologies.

+ITIL's implementation requires staff time, training and expertise, so organizations must ensure that they have appropiate resources (and certified employees) before going through an ITIL implemetation.
 # Devops
  #### Before DevOps